justinzzy-code/action_game/README.md

 Ensure that you have installed all necessary libraries under 'requirements.txt'.

-Simply run action_game.py to play the game.
+Simply download all files and run action_game.py to play the game.

 There are also some preview videos showing what the game looks like.
 Enjoy them!